 For a flash of excitement come the spring, try adding lesser periwinkle (Vinca minor f.alba ‘Gertrude Jekyll’) with evergreen foliage and starry white flowers for trailing interest.
 Or choose another ivy – Hedera helix ‘Glacier’ with dark green and silvery grey leaves.

 Selecting primarily shrubs, perennials and bulbs for your container displays is a sustainable option as, in late spring, the baskets can be put to one side to rest until the following autumn.
 Alternatively, transplant the plants and bulbs to a position elsewhere in the garden for another burst of seasonal colour next winter.

-Find hanging basket care guides and more great seasonal planting tips at our hanging basket hub page.
-What do you like to plant in your winter hanging baskets?
-Share your pics over on our Facebook page or tag us on Instagram.
+Find hanging basket care guides and planting tips at our dedicated hub page, but if you’re not confident in your ability to put together a cohesive colour scheme, simply order one of our high quality pre-planted hanging baskets.
+No-one will ever know!
 For more ideas on how to brighten up your garden over winter, visit our winter flowers hub.